-The day to day activities of the Club are administered by a Club Manager.
+The day to day activities of the Club are administered by an Executive Director.
 This person oversees all Club events such as the Remembrance Day Tournament, Club Photo Day and age group wrap-ups.
 The position also includes Club bookkeeping and accounting, player registration and practice and game field scheduling for all age groups.

 The Club also has a webmaster to oversee our Club website as well as a Referee Coordinator who administers and schedules all game officials.

-Our Club has an affiliation with the Burnaby Canadians FC to enable our players graduating from youth soccer to continue to play with the Women’s program in the Metro Women’s Soccer League.
+Our Club also offers Women's teams to enable our players graduating from youth soccer to continuing to play in the Metro Women’s Soccer League.

 Please visit our club contacts